Alyssa Bentz is a Corporate Historian for Wells Fargo.

 Other software companies realized that there was potential to become the platform of choice for customers to do their banking.
 Prodigy, owned by Sears, offered a secure network that Wells Fargo and other banks and businesses allowed to access their own company computer systems.
 Customers using the Prodigy service were able to access their bank accounts from the comfort of home for the first time.
 They could also transfer money, read news, play games, and even order groceries online using the community bulletin feature.
 The sophisticated system had severe drawbacks.
 Customers had to buy a software package and pay a monthly fee for their software’s subscription in addition to any fees charged by their bank.
 The interface wasn’t seamless either.
 Customers had to use floppy disks and dial up modems to connect to their information.
 Wells Fargo started offering online account access through Prodigy in 1989, and by the mid-1990s it found that only about 10,000 of its 3.5 million customers used the service.

 Meanwhile, Wells Fargo was exploring new possibilities of the internet.
-On December 12 1994, it made history as the first major bank to launch a website.
-It offered digital versions of its brochures and descriptions of its products and services, and functioned mostly as a marketing platform.
-It featured history trivia and high resolution pictures of Wells Fargo’s iconic stagecoaches.
+It launched its first website on December 12, 1994.
+It functioned mostly as a marketing platform by offering customers access to brochures and product descriptions.
+It also featured history trivia and high resolution pictures of Wells Fargo’s iconic stagecoaches.

 Unfortunately, with dial-up internet access the norm, the colorful stagecoach pictures downloaded one line at a time and took several minutes to load the whole site.
 Customers used the built-in feedback button to submit their frustration and disappointment with the slow speed.
 It was one of Wells Fargo’s first learning curves in understanding customers’ expectations online.
 Another common question asked by customers was: When can I check my account balance on the website?